SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 * implementing policies to promote sustainable tourism

-This includes research on the environmental, economic and cultural dimensions of sustainable tourism <a href="#f5">(UN Tourism, 2025)</a>.
-Emphasis is placed on decent job creation and the promotion of local culture and products.
+This includes research on the environmental, economic and cultural dimensions of sustainable tourism (<a href="#f5">UN Tourism, 2025</a>).

+The UNWTO (<a href="#f8">2013</a>) defines sustainable tourism as:

+> "Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment, and host communities”.

+Other aspects of sustainable tourism are also covered in SDG 12.b, which was also used as a basis for the phrases for this target.

 ```py
 TS=